dbk3r/wp-yadb/README.md

 ## INSTALL

-clone repo to wp-content/plugins/, activate plugin within wp-admin/plugins use shortcode [wpyadb] to insert thi Discussion Board  :-)
+clone repo to wp-content/plugins/, activate plugin within wp-admin/plugins use shortcode [wpyadb] to insert your Discussion Board  :-)